Solar System Experiments in the Search for Dark Energy and Dark Matter: Solar System observables: status and credible improvements

 In global ephemerides, $\beta$ is constrained in combination with $\gamma$ through perihelion precession and solar-system dynamics.
 For a test body with $(a,e)$ one has the PPN perihelion shift per orbit

-so Ka/X multi-frequency conjunction arcs that tighten $\gamma$ also reduce degeneracies in \eqref{eq:PPN_perihelion}, improving $\beta$ in the subsequent global fits.
+where $a$ is the semi-major axis and $e$ the orbital eccentricity of the test body.
+Thus, Ka/X multi-frequency conjunction arcs that tighten $\gamma$ also reduce degeneracies in \eqref{eq:PPN_perihelion}, improving $\beta$ in the subsequent global fits.

 Dual-frequency Ka/X calibration mitigates coronal plasma dispersion, while accelerometry and thermal modeling bound non-gravitational forces; with optimized conjunction arcs this supports $\sigma_\gamma\!\sim\!\mathrm{few}\times 10^{-6}$.
-The Mercury Orbiter Radio-science Experiment (MORE) on \emph{BepiColombo} aims at $\gamma$ at the level of a few$\times 10^{-6}$ using Ka/X multi-frequency links, improved coronal-plasma calibration, and optimized conjunction arcs, with comparable sensitivity to $\beta$ in global ephemeris fits~\cite{Iess2021,diStefano2021}.
-These remain among the cleanest astronomical-unit (AU) scale tests of long-range metric gravity.
+The Mercury Orbiter Radio-science Experiment (MORE) on BepiColombo mission aims at $\gamma$ at the level of a few$\times 10^{-6}$ using Ka/X multi-frequency links, improved coronal-plasma calibration, and optimized conjunction arcs, with comparable sensitivity to $\beta$ in global ephemeris fits~\cite{Iess2021,diStefano2021}.
+These remain among the cleanest AU-scale tests of long-range metric gravity.

 Considering optical links we note that the DSOC tech demo established deep-space coherent optical links with a peak downlink of $267~\mathrm{Mb\,s^{-1}}$ at $\sim\!0.2$~AU (Dec.\ 11, 2023), and sustained $25~\mathrm{Mb\,s^{-1}}$ at $\sim\!1.5$~AU (Apr.\ 8, 2024), validating pointing, acquisition, and timing needed for precision relativistic tests \cite{JPL_DSOC_FirstData_2023,JPL_DSOC_Record_2024,NASA_DSOC_Page}.
-We model coronal plasma dispersion with the standard group delay
+We model coronal plasma dispersion with the standard time and group delays {}

 where $f$ is the carrier frequency (Hz) and $\mathrm{TEC}$ the electron column density (m$^{-2}$).
 The normalization in Eq.~\eqref{eq:plasma-delay} follows the standard cold‑plasma dispersion law used in radio science, and underlies the $f^{-2}$ scaling.
-As a result, \eqref{eq:plasma-delay} gives a \emph{time} delay; the corresponding group path delay is $\Delta L_{\rm plasma}\!=\!c\,\Delta t_{\rm plasma}=40.3\,\mathrm{TEC}/f^2$ (m).
+See, e.g., \cite{Iess2021SSR,diStefano2021Cqg} for the standard radio-science normalization and calibration.
 The optical suppression factors quoted below follow directly from the $f^{-2}$ scaling.